quicwg/base-drafts/draft-ietf-quic-transport.md

 actions that are intended to be restricted to a different site.

-As QUIC runs over UDP, the primary attack modality of concern is one where an attacker can select the IP address and port to which a peer sends UDP datagrams and also controls some of the unprotected content of those packets.
+As QUIC runs over UDP, the primary attack modality of concern is one where an attacker can select the address to which its peer sends UDP datagrams and can control some of the unprotected content of those packets.
 As much of the data sent by QUIC endpoints is protected, this includes control over ciphertext.
-An attack is successful if an attacker can cause a peer to send a UDP datagram to a host that will perform some action based on content in the datagram that the attacker is able to control or influence.
+An attack is successful if an attacker can cause a peer to send a UDP datagram to a host that will perform some action based on content in the datagram.

 This section discusses ways in which QUIC might be used for request forgery attacks and describes countermeasures that can be implemented by QUIC endpoints.
 These actions are described on the assumption that potential targets for request forgery attacks take no action to protect against these attacks.
-While it would be ideal if target services implement better protections, such as strong authentication that does not rely on implicit signals, the goal of this section is to describe what a QUIC implementation or deployment can do.
+While target services are encouraged to implement better protections, such as strong authentication that does not rely on implicit signals, the goal of this section is to describe mitigations that can be employed unilaterally by a QUIC implementation or deployment.

 ### Control Options for Endpoints

-QUIC offers some opportunities for endpoints to influence or control where their peers send UDP datagrams.
+QUIC offers some opportunities for an attacker to influence or control where its peer sends UDP datagrams:

-Control over the destination of UDP datagrams presents three options for request forgery attack:

 * initial connection establishment ({{handshake}}), where a server is able to choose where a client sends datagrams, for example by populating DNS records;